John Manning Ward: Career

 He was appointed visiting professor at Yale University in 1963; visiting fellow at All Souls College, Oxford in 1968; and was the Smuts Visiting Fellow at Cambridge University in 1972.

+Ward was a Foundation Fellow of the Australian Academy of the Humanities in 1969.
+He was appointed an Officer of the Order of Australia in the 1983 Australia Day Honours for service to education.

 University administration

 Ward had previously been Fellow of Senate from 1974 to 1977, and took office as vice-chancellor of the University of Sydney in 1981 and held that position until 1990.
 He was the first University of Sydney graduate to have held that post since the university's foundation.
 Professor Ward was a member of the university staff for 47 years.